Primary mediastinal large B-cell lymphoma (PMBCL)

 On this page

-- What is primary mediastinal large B-cell lymphoma (PMBCL)?
+- What is primary mediastinal large B-cell lymphoma?

-- Staging and grading of primary mediastinal large B-cell lymphoma (PMBCL)
+- The stages and grades of primary mediastinal large B-cell lymphoma

-- After primary mediastinal large B-cell lymphoma (PMBCL)
+- After treatment for primary mediastinal large B-cell lymphoma

 - About our information

 Primary mediastinal large B-cell lymphoma (PMBCL) is a type of non-Hodgkin lymphoma (NHL).
 It is sometimes called primary thymic mediastinal lymphoma.

 PMBCL develops when B-cells become abnormal (cancerous).
 B-cells are white blood cells that normally help fight infection.
 They are sometimes called B-lymphocytes.

 The abnormal B-cells (lymphoma cells) usually develop in a part of the lymphatic system called the thymus gland.
 They then build up in lymph nodes behind the breastbone and between the lungs.
 This area is called the mediastinum.
 It contains:

 - the gullet